 This traditional massage is often combined with Facial Acupuncture as part of a comprehensive professional treatment, but it can also have a noticeable effect if used on its own.
 Traditional Gua Sha tools are made of cooling jade, and usually have smooth flat edges as well as gently rounded corners.
 Skin is smoothed with the flat surface and acupuncture points can be gently stimulated with the rounded corners – like an acupressure massage.
 This can help to increase blood circulation, and the method is easy enough to use at home on a daily basis.

 What to Expect in a Professional Treatment

 - Skin should be clean prior to massage.
 If coming in for a treatment it is best to avoid makeup, although eye makeup is not disturbed during the treatment.
 Use a hairband or clips to keep hair away from the face.

 - A light oil or gel will be used on the skin – this is in order to provide glide, so that skin does not tug during the treatment.

 - Hydrate, hydrate, hydrate!
-Especially in summer months – it is important to arrive well hydrated, as well as replenish fluid after treatment.
+It is important to arrive well hydrated, as well as replenish fluid after treatment.

 - Lymphatic fluid of the face “drains” into the area right above each collarbone.
 We always start the gua sha massage by “opening up” these areas with gentle massage.
 This helps the lymphatic fluid drain more efficiently from areas around the face where it may be more stagnant.

 - Strokes are done starting from the centre of the face, working along the contours of the jaw and cheekbones.
 Long sweeps towards the hairline help encourage puffiness and congestion to move towards the lymph pathways.

-- An acupressure massage is often added to the face and head – gently activating points along the scalp, jaw and brow bone that can also help alleviate tension in these areas.
+- An acupressure massage is often added to the face and head – gently activating points along the scalp, jaw and brow bone that can also help al

 - For most people it is recommended to have a number of professional visits to see more lasting results.